-As part of our commitment to maintaining safe streets for everyone, the City is developing a Vision Zero Plan that strives for the total elimination of traffic fatalities and severe injuries for all travel modes within Sunnyvale.
-The Plan will identify and prioritize key transportation safety challenges and suitable safety measures to help the City reach its goal.
+As part of our commitment to maintaining safe streets for everyone, the City developed a Vision Zero Plan that strives for the total elimination of traffic fatalities and severe injuries for all travel modes within Sunnyvale.
+The Plan includes key transportation safety challenges and suitable safety measures to help the City reach its goal.

 The Vision Zero project began with a comprehensive assessment of Sunnyvale's current safety conditions citywide.
 Based on the safety assessment, the project team developed policies and programs to address fatal and serious injury collisions.

 In addition, community feedback helped identify priority areas for safety improvements.
 The project team developed conceptual plans for pedestrian, bicycle and vehicle safety improvements at each of these priority areas.

-The team incorporated the findings, policies, programs and conceptual plans into a Vision Zero Plan: see Documents tab.
+The team incorporated the findings, policies, programs and conceptual plans into a Vision Zero Plan.

 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy and equitable mobility for all.
 Cities across the country have committed to Vision Zero, building programs in their communities that address current safety concerns and prevent future loss of life.

-The City has assembled a diverse team to help deliver a successful Vision Zero Plan, including Sunnyvale City Councilmembers, Sunnyvale Board and Commission members, City staff from multiple departments (e.g., Public Works, Public Safety), professional transportation engineers and planners, and community members.
+The City assembled a diverse team to deliver a successful Vision Zero Plan, including Sunnyvale City Councilmembers, Sunnyvale Board and Commission members, City staff from multiple departments (e.g., Public Works, Public Safety), professional transportation engineers and planners, and community members.